Glanfeuil Abbey

-Glanfeuil Abbey, otherwise the Abbey of St Maurus (Abbaye de Glanfeuil, Abbaye Saint-Maur de Glanfeuil, Abbaye de Saint-Maur-sur-Loire (Note: not to be confused with the Abbey of Saint-Maur-des-Fossés)), was a French Benedictine monastery founded in the 9th century in the village of Saint-Maur-sur-Loire, located in what is now the commune of Le Thoureil, Maine-et-Loire.
+Glanfeuil Abbey, otherwise the Abbey of St Maurus (Abbaye de Glanfeuil, Abbaye Saint-Maur de Glanfeuil, Abbaye de Saint-Maur-sur-Loire (Note: not to be confused with the Abbey of Saint-Maur-des-Fossés)), was a French Benedictine monastery founded in the Early Middle Ages in the village of Saint-Maur-sur-Loire, located in what is now the commune of Le Thoureil, Maine-et-Loire.

 Traditional account

-According to the legendary account attributed to Faustus, a fictional student of St. Benedict's, Bertrand, Bishop of Mans, sent his vicar, Harderadus and a companion, to Monte Cassino to ask St. Benedict to send some monks to Gaul.
+According to the hagiography of Saint Maurus, attributed to Faustus, a student of St. Benedict's, Bertrand, Bishop of Mans, sent his vicar, Harderadus and a companion, to Monte Cassino to ask St. Benedict to send some monks to Gaul.
 Benedict dispatched twelve monks, including St. Maurus and Faustus.
 Maurus then established Glanfeuil Abbey, thus making it the original Benedictine foundation in Gaul.
-The story is based on a fictional hagiography written by Abbot Odo of Glanfeuil to acquire a prestigious patron for his small abbey on the Loire river and to console his community which had been driven into exile by the Vikings.
-The modern common view is that while St. Maurus was a historical person, the Vita of Faustus is a fabrication by Abbot Odo from around 868.
+This hagiography came into the possession of Abbot Odo of Glanfeuil, though he found the original to be in terrible condition and written in illegible Latin.
+He copied the original and sought to make the Latin legible, and published his version around 863.
+Following the work of the protestant Jacques Basnage, the legitimacy of the work came into question.
+There have been debates about the accuracy of Odo's copy to the original, and, on rarer occasions, whether the original even existed with both detractors and supporters of the Vita.

 History

-There are no reliable records regarding the initial founding of Glanfeuil Abbey.
+Besides the hagiography of Saint Maurus, there are no other records regarding the initial founding of Glanfeuil Abbey.
 Excavations at the end of the nineteenth century disclosed a possible Merovingian monastery built on the ruins of a Roman villa.
-The first mention of Glanfeuil is around the middle of the eighth century when it was in the possession of Gaidulf of Ravenna, who depleted its resources until the monastery itself was little more than a ruin.
+In the middle of the eighth century the abbey came, though a grant by king Pepin the Short, into the possession of Gaidulf of Ravenna, who then depleted its resources until the monastery itself was little more than a ruin.

 By about 830, the abandoned monastery had come into the possession of Rorgon I, Count of Maine, possibly through his wife, Bilichilde.
 Together, they undertook to restore the abbey.
 Abbot Ingelbert of Saint-Pierre-des-Fossés sent some monks, including the count's brother, Gausbert.

 In 835 Ebroin's cousin, Count Rorgon, petitioned King Pippin of Aquitaine for the monastery of Glanfeuil on behalf of his relative Ebroin.
 Glanfeuil had been placed under the authority of another relative of Ebroin's, Abbot Ingelbert of Saint-Pierre-des-Fossés, by the Emperor Louis the Pious in 833.
 Ebroin became Bishop of Poitiers, and in 844 bestowed the office of abbot on Gausbert's son Gauslin.
 On 14 July 847 Charles the Bald confirmed Ebroin's right of possession of the abbey, apparently without oversight from Fossés, and its heritability in his family.
 It was during the tenure of Abbot Gauslin that, around 845, the supposed remains of Saint Maurus were discovered.